omspradippatil/Amul-Shop/Amul-Shop-AdminPanel/README.md

 1. **"Connection error" message**
    - Ensure MySQL is running in XAMPP
    - Check database name is exactly "amul"
    - Verify database credentials in `config/database.php`

-2. **"Page not found" error**
-   - Ensure files are in correct directory: `C:\xampp\htdocs\Amul-Shop-AdminPanel\`
-   - Start Apache server in XAMPP

-3. **Login not working**
-   - Use exact credentials (case-sensitive)
-   - Clear browser cache and cookies

-4. **Tables not displaying data**
-   - Ensure database tables exist with correct structure
-   - Check if data exists in the tables

-### Support

-For technical support or questions about this admin panel, please check:
-1. XAMPP is properly installed and running
-2. Database connection settings are correct
-3. All files are in the correct directory structure

-## Version

-Version 1.0 - June 2025
-   - Check database name is exactly "amul"
-   - Verify database credentials in `config/database.php`